ChadRockwell/Pacman/README.md

 I thought this was an interesting take home challenge that I found on Github.
-I thought I would give it shot.
+I thought I would give it a shot.

 ---------------------------------------------------